Universal Presence Connector

 * compatibility — a bare `lockId` is treated as `source.id`.
 If both `lockId`

-* logged.
-Will be removed in a future version.
+* and `source` are supplied, `source` wins.
+Will be removed in a future

 */